bump-sh/cors-toujours/README.md

 ## Features

 - **CORS Support**: Handles CORS headers, allowing cross-origin requests.
-- **JWT Authentication**: Verifies the presence and validity of the `x-bump-jwt-token` header to ensure requests are authorized.
+- **JWT Authentication**: Verifies the presence and validity of the `x-bump-proxy-token` header to ensure requests are authorized.
 - **Flexible HTTP Method Support**: Supports `GET`, `POST`, `PUT`,`PATCH`, and `DELETE` methods for forwarding client requests to the target server.
 - **Automatic Request Forwarding**: Forwards requests to the specified target URL while preserving headers and request bodies.